rebeccoder/milestone-project-two/README.md

 by Web Dev Simplified
 - The winning message structure was from [Sweet Alerts](https://sweetalert2.github.io/#download)
 - A big thankyou to my mentor Richard for getting me through this project!
-- A big thankyou to te tutors at Code Institute, I don't know where I'd be without them!
+- A big thankyou to the tutors at Code Institute, I don't know where I'd be without them!